The Forum’s work is divided into to four key areas:

 All our work requires the support of our members and the organisations they represent.
 Much of the day to day activity is carried out by a small team of workers who are led and steered by the volunteer board of directors.

 The Forum provided a wide variety of activities, training and events for the community.
 We deliver training courses for individuals who are looking for employment including IT, First Aid, Moving and Handling, Food Safety, Literacy and Numeracy as well as Confidence and Motivation building courses.

-We provide opportunities for the community to become healthier and more active by delivering a wide range of classes aimed at changing their lifestyle including Young at Hearts, Circuit Training, Tai Chi, 2 Lunch Clubs, Mind Body and Soul Group and our Batters Group (table tennis, badminton etc).
+We provide opportunities for the community to become healthier and more active by delivering a wide range of classes aimed at changing their lifestyle including Young at Heart, Tai Chi, 2 Lunch Clubs, Mind Body and Soul Group and our Batters Group (table tennis, badminton etc).

 Over the past few years Parson Cross Forum have started to deliver groups aimed at supporting people with Dementia/Alzheimer’s and are now running 2 weekly activities.
 We have recently been awarded a contract by the NHS Clinical Commissioning group – People Keeping Well in their Community and SOAR, to deliver a weekly Memory Cafe, which is aimed at people with early onset Dementia/Alzheimer’s and their carers.
 We also deliver our well established JABADAO group, which is aimed at people with mid to late stage Dementia/Alzheimer’s and their carers.

 Throughout the year the Forum also organises a number of events including festivals and day trips.
 Check out our events page to find out what’s coming soon.

 4) Rooms for Hire